DeXP/dexp.github.io/_posts/articles/2017-01-09-nuklear-intro.md

 ![Nuklear node edit example]({{ site.urlimg }}other/nk/node-edit.png "Nuklear node edit example")

 For example, let's look at the creation of the utility [dxBin2h]({{ site.url }}/tools/dxbin2h/) - it reads the file byte by byte and writes it as a C-array.
-The program has some sorts of "buns", such as removing unnecessary characters etc. Usuall ysmall utilities are created for the sake of a third-party functionality...
-For example dxBin2h was created for [Winter Novel]({{ site.url }}/games/winternovel/), for preprocessing ASCII files.
+The program has some sorts of "buns", such as removing unnecessary characters etc. Usually, small utilities are created for the sake of a third-party functionality...
+For example, dxBin2h was created for [Winter Novel]({{ site.url }}/games/winternovel/), for preprocessing ASCII files.

 ### Ease of development, cross-platform

 ![Nuklear gwen skin]({{ site.urlimg }}other/nk/gwen-skin.png "Nuklear gwen skin"){: .right }

-There should not exists any problems with the simplicity of development, right?
-After all, the library was created with focus on the simplicity.
-YOu can find simple exmple directly in Readme on GitHub.
+There should not exist any problems with the simplicity of development, right?
+After all, the library was created with a focus on the simplicity.
+You can find simple example directly in Readme on GitHub.
 Absolutely clear and concise 20 lines of code give a beautiful and clear result.

 ```c
 /* init gui state */